Introduction

 3D printing from a hobby perspective is split up in two different technologies, intentionally not extensively described here as there’s so much information on the Web about them:

-Fused Filament Fabrication (FDM) or simply Filament
+Fused Filament Fabrication (FFF) or simply Filament

 Printing using melted filament that is “written” path by path and layer by layer.
 Overall a very slow process, but is easy to handle at least when using a filament type called PLA (Polylactic Acid), and that way suits a home or office environment without extensive measures in terms of ventilation and free zone.
 Can print in multiple colors more or less effectively.
 There are lots of different colored filament.
 The hotend gets very hot though so you still need to be careful.